|

 Opportunity Program in Portland.

-the International Walking Conference in London,
+Ellen Vanderslice speaks at the International Walking Conference

-February 2000.
+in London, February 2000.

 |